 - All valves, regulators, switches, etc. should be operated in accordance with site lockout/tagout procedures. - 2.
 Determine the appropriate tubing route from the sample system to the low pressure flare or atmospheric vent header. - 3.
-Run stainless steel tubing from the field pressure reducing station to the sample supply port of the sample system. - 4.
+Run stainless steel tubing from sample return port of the sample system to the low pressure flare or atmospheric vent header. - 4.
 Bend tubing using industrial grade benders and check tubing fit to ensure proper seating between the tubing and fittings. - 5.
 Fully ream all tubing ends. - 6.
-Blow out the line for 10 to 15 seconds with clean, dry nitrogen or air prior to making the connection. - 7.
-Connect the sample supply tube to the sample system using a 6 mm (1⁄4 in.), depending on configuration, stainless steel tubing compression-type fitting. - 8.
-Tighten all new fittings 1 1⁄4 turns with a wrench from finger tight.
-For connections with previously swaged ferrules, thread the nut to the previously pulled up position, then tighten slightly with a wrench.
+Blow out the line for 10 to15 seconds with clean, dry nitrogen or air prior to making the connection. - 7.
+Connect the sample return tube to the sample system using a 6 mm ( $\frac{1}{4}$ in) stainless steel tubing compression-type fitting. - 8.
+Tighten all new fittings 1 /4 turns with a wrench from finger tight.
+For connections with previously swaged ferrules: - a.
+Thread the nut to the previously pulled up position, - b.
+Tighten slightly with a wrench. - c.
 Secure tubing to appropriate structural supports as required. - 9.
 Check all connections for gas leaks using a leak detector.